Gluck (painter): Persona and early career

 In the artistic community of Lamorna, Gluck began to adopt a masculine appearance and to defy fashion and gender norms.
 In 1916, Alfred Munnings painted Gluck smoking a pipe.
-Gluck insisted on being known only by that mononym, "no prefix, suffix, or quotes", and when an art society of which Gluck was vice president identified Gluck as "Miss Gluck" on its letterhead, Gluck resigned.
+Gluck insisted on being known only by a mononym, with "no prefix, suffix, or quotes", and when an art society of which Gluck was vice president identified Gluck as "Miss Gluck" on its letterhead, Gluck resigned.
 In 1923 Romaine Brooks painted Gluck as Peter, a Young English Girl.
 Gluck identified with no artistic school or movement and showed work only in solo exhibitions.

 Gluck's work was displayed in a frame which the artist had invented and patented in 1932.
-The "Gluck frame" rose from the wall in three tiers, each tier smaller than the one behind it.
+The Gluck frame rose from the wall in three tiers, each tier smaller than the one behind it.
 Painted or papered to match the wall on which it was hung, it was designed to make the artist's paintings look like part of the architecture of the room.

 1920s and 1930s

 In the 1920s and 30s, Gluck became known for portraits and floral paintings; the latter were favoured by the interior decorator Syrie Maugham.
-In October 1924, Gluck first had a solo exhibition, of fifty-six paintings, at the Dorien Leigh Galleries in South Kensington, London.
-During 1925 Gluck painted a series of works depicting theatre scenes, which formed part of the 1926 Stage and Country exhibition at the Fine Art Society in London.
-That year Gluck's father bought Bolton House in West Hampstead where Gluck, with a housekeeper, a cook and a maid, lived until 1939.
+In October 1924, Gluck first had a solo exhibition of fifty-six paintings at the Dorien Leigh Galleries in South Kensington, London.
+During 1925, Gluck painted a series of works depicting theatre scenes, which formed part of the 1926 Stage and Country exhibition at the Fine Art Society in London.
+That year Gluck's father bought Bolton House in West Hampstead where Gluck, with a housekeeper, a cook, and a maid, lived until 1939.

 By 1928, Gluck was sharing Bolton House with the author and socialite Sybil Cookson.
-In 1931 the architect Edward Maufe designed and built a studio extension to the house.
+In 1931, the architect Edward Maufe designed and built a studio extension to the house.
 The following year Gluck had another solo exhibition, Diverse Paintings, at the Fine Art Society and also began a relationship with floral designer Constance Spry, whose work informed the artist's paintings.
-In 1934 Gluck and Spry spent some time at Hammamet in Tunisia.
+In 1934, Gluck and Spry spent some time at Hammamet in Tunisia.